 No-nonsense and efficient, Carmen calls her charges ‘children’ much of the time, and truly cares about whether they’re all right.
-After all, despite the many physical enhancements they have been given, and the technology they possess, it’s still a dangerous business to travel in time.
-I hear a British accent when I hear Carmen’s voice; she just strikes me as someone who’s mid-level posh but also more than willing to street fight if it comes to that.
+After all, despite the many physical enhancements they have, and the technology they possess, it’s still a dangerous business to travel in time.
+Plus I hear a British accent when I hear Carmen’s voice; she just strikes me as someone who’s mid-level posh.
+However, she’s also more than willing to street fight if it comes to that.

 Carmen battles both migraines and alcoholism, but she has both more or less under control.
 Most of the time.

 As of the writing of this blog post, Carmen has no known relationships.
-The only bit is a short, drunken hookup with Rick, which they both regretted in the morning.
+The only bit is a short, drunken hookup with Rick, which they both regret in the morning.